Vyral/base-template/_posts/2019-08-06-whos-responsible-for-keeping-a-property-show-ready.md

 {% include youtube.html %}

-Home sellers, and their agents, want their properties to remain show-ready at all times while they’re on the market; but ensuring that this is the case can be a chore—especially if said sellers have already moved out.
+Home sellers and their agents want their properties to remain show-ready at all times while they’re on the market; but ensuring that this is the case can be a chore—especially if said sellers have already moved out.

 **Whose job is it to pick up the newspaper, shovel the driveway, and keep the grass trimmed?**